When to Schedule Your First Pregnancy Ultrasound

 The journey to parenthood is an extraordinary experience filled with anticipation, joy, and the excitement of the unknown.
 One of the pivotal moments during this journey is the first ultrasound, where you confirm your ongoing pregnancy, and get an estimate on the due date and that all-important first glimpse of your baby.

-This huge moment brings immense joy and often marks the beginning of your relationship with your lead maternity care provider.
+This huge moment brings immense joy and often marks the beginning of your relationship with your lead maternity car

 In this blog, we will guide you through the optimal timing for scheduling your first pregnancy ultrasound, ensuring that this experience is as informative as it is exciting.